philip12845/Valheim-dedicated-Server/README.md

-how to install valheim dedicated server: go to https://developer.valvesoftware.com/wiki/SteamCMD install relevant version for your operating system then go to https://valheim.fandom.com/wiki/Valheim_Dedicated_Server and ignore all of their code in valheim.sh you will need the following script :
+how to install valheim dedicated server: go to https://developer.valvesoftware.com/wiki/SteamCMD install relevant version for your operating system then go to https://valheim.fandom.com/wiki/Valheim_Dedicated_Server and ignore all of their scripts in valheim.sh you will need the following script :

   #!/bin/sh